sjwines/hourofai/forest/forest3.md

 ## Drone Fact: Active vs. Passive Sonar @showdialog
 ![Active vs. Passive Sonar](https://raw.githubusercontent.com/sjwines/hourofai/master/assets/avspSonar.png "Active vs. Passive Sonar")

-- **Active sonar** sends out a ping and listens for echoes, great for finding things, but it **reveals your position**.
+- **Active sonar** sends out a ping and listens for **echoes**, great for finding things, but it **reveals your position**.
-- **Passive sonar** only listens **stealthily**, but slower to detect and easier to confuse with ocean noise.
+- **Passive sonar** only **listens stealthily**, but **slower** to detect and **easier** to confuse with ocean noise.

-In a later level, you will code your heuristic and part of it will alert when you are too close to the enemey buoy and to avoid it.
+In a later level, you will code your heuristic, and part of it will alert you when you are too close to the enemy buoy and to avoid it.
 The alert is a simple example of active sonar in action.

 ## {Finale}
-👏 Great, your ocean has real danger now!
+👏 Great, your ocean now has real danger!

 ---

 When you're finished, click **Done** to head to the next level and find out how to upload your data to the ship!

 ```blockconfig.global
 let myData = sprites.create(img`